gokulnair2001/Capo/README.md

 Capo is available under the MIT license.
 See the [LICENSE](https://github.com/gokulnair2001/Capo/blob/master/LICENSE) for more info.

-# How to Contribute 🖋
+## How to Contribute 🖋

 * Install the pod - Steps mentioned above
 * If you face issues in any step open a new issue.
 * To fix issues: Fork this repository, make your changes and make a Pull Request.

+## Note ⚠️
+Right now capo comes with limited features, it will be updated with future releases too.
+So stay tuned to know more about Capo.